ui-d/Goel/README.md

 &nbsp;
 This approach comes with multiple benefits for front-end / ui developers.

-- match semantic and functional css
+- match semantic and functional CSS
-- create developer friendly class names using well known methodologies like BEM, OOCSS
+- create developer-friendly class names using well-known methodologies like BEM, OOCSS
-- use well known architecure like ITCSS
+- use well-known architecture like ITCSS
-- write clean CSS without unnecesery repetition
+- write clean CSS without unnecessary repetition
 - write clean HTML without cluttering it with unnecessary classes
-- stop wasting time for setup additional dependencies like purgeCSS: **unused placeholders are not included in output!**
+- stop wasting time to set up additional dependencies
+- placeholders are not included in output = DRY code
-- easy to setup and compose as you like
+- easy to set up and compose as you like
 - easy to control how things look
-- easy to extend (new placeholders, mixins, variables etc.)
+- easy to extend (new placeholders, mixins, variables, etc.)
 - clean and beautiful output, configure as you wish
 - simple and minimal syntax

-&nbsp;
-Below you can find materials, that were very inspiring for:

 ## Install